QNA

 Research

-Alex Liebergesell, Principal of QNA, is Associate Professor at Pratt Institute's Graduate Communications and Packaging Design Department.
-Current design and academic research centers on issues of technology's impact on cultural identities and personal narrative, the formation of favored representations in history and their impact on perception of current events, and morphologies of design practices and concepts.
+Alex Liebergesell is a Professor with Pratt Institute's Graduate Communications and Packaging, Identities and Systems Design Department.
+Current design and academic research centers on issues of technology's impact on cultural identities and personal narrative, the formation of favored representations in history and their impact on perception of current events, morphologies of design practices and concepts, AI, autonomous machines and human behavior, and sound as communicative object.

 Subduct Japan